twocaretcat/astro-snapshot/README.md

 </details>

 > [!NOTE]
-> This grabs the package from npm.
-If you want to use the JSR version, you will need to install it manually instead.
+> `astro add` grabs the package from npm.
+If you want to use the JSR version, you'll need to install it manually instead.

 If you run into any issues, try the manual installation steps below.